centrahq/api-documentation/pages/03.fe-development/17.uris/docs.md

     category: docs
 ---

 URI (Uniform Resource Locator) provides a standard way to identify and locate resources on the Internet.
-In Centra URIs are used to get access to such resources:
+In Centra URIs are used to get access to the following resources:

 - Brands
 - Campaigns